CentaurusInfra/global-resource-scheduler/docs/design-proposals/global-scheduler/GlobalResourceScheduler-ClusterCrdController-ver0.1.md

     object with the global scheduling platform.
 When a cluster CRD object is created/deleted, the cluster CRD object controller should execute the logic listed in section 2.3.

+-   The cluster CRD object should be created/deleted by an admin user, not an end user.
+    Permission must be set properly when implementing the API.

+-   The cluster object holds cluster static information, such as the cluster's geolocation and resource profile attributes.
+These information will be used in the partition code flow and could also be used in the scheduling algorithm

 ## 2. Requirements

 -   In milestone1, The global-scheduler can interface with different types of